+The decline in the expense ratio for the year ended December 31, 2016 as compared to the same period in 2015 was primarily attributable to reduced compensation related expenses partially offset by increased acquisition costs resulting from higher broker expenses due to the current competitive market.
 The increase in the expense ratio for the year ended December 31, 2015 as compared to the same period in 2014 was primarily attributable to increased acquisition costs resulting from higher broker expenses due to the current competitive market.
-The increase in the expense ratio for the year ended December 31, 2014 as compared to the same period in 2013 was primarily attributable to a decline in ceding commission received from a quota share reinsurance contract that was terminated in 2014, coupled with increased commission expenses due to the competitive market conditions.

-Fee and other income (expense), net, represents fees and profit commission derived from the management of third party capital for our underwriting syndicate at Lloyd's, net of associated expenses.
-Fee and other income (expense), net, has increased due to the reduced syndicate participation maintained by Argo Group, which resulted in increased commissions for managing the business for the trade and other capital providers.
+Fee and other income represents fees and profit commission derived from the management of third party capital for our underwriting syndicate at Lloyd's.
+Fee and other income is comparable for the three years.
+Fee and other expenses have declined due to reduced profit commissions payable to the third party capital providers due to reduced profitability.